 Not all carbohydrates cause a sugar high.
 Some simple carbohydrate sources like fruits and vegetables do not break down as rapidly due to their fiber content.
 This slows the release of glucose into your body, keeping it at a more even (and healthy) level.

-If you are eating very sugary foods, the body goes into an emergency state where it produces a lot more insulin than usual in order to bring your blood sugar down.
+If you eat very sugary foods, your body goes into an emergency state, producing much more insulin than usual to bring your blood sugar down.
 High blood sugar can kill you, so if your body senses a rapid rise in blood sugar, it kicks out tons of insulin to deal with it as quickly as possible.

-The problem occurs when the glucose gets mostly used up and you don’t have enough floating around in your bloodstream.
+The problem occurs when the glucose is mostly used up and there is not enough floating around in your bloodstream.
 This low blood sugar level is known as hypoglycemia.
 Hypoglycemia is often felt because you tend to get “the shakes.”
 You may also become quite irritable during periods of low blood sugar.
 When you beat your sugar addiction, these symptoms disappear.

-The problem is that when you consume that candy bar or soda, your blood sugar level spikes rapidly.
+The problem is that your blood sugar level spikes rapidly when you consume that candy bar or soda.
 Dopamine (the feel-good hormone) is released, reinforcing the habit in your brain that instant sugar is good.
 This begins the cycle all over again.
 To break your sugar addiction, we have to interrupt that cycle and retrain our brains.

 How to Break Your Sugar Addiction – Getting Started

 The best advice for breaking your sugar addiction is don’t change too much too fast.
 If you try to get off of sugar overnight, you will feel terrible and likely not stick to your diet change.
-Remember that this will be a process and be happy with your progress, even if it seems small at times.
+Remember that this will be a process, and be happy with your progress, even if it sometimes seems small.

-Fruits do contain sugar, but when you eat the whole fruit (not just the juice), the fiber in the fruit slows down the sugar metabolism in the body.
+Fruits contain sugar, but when you eat the whole fruit (not just the juice), the fruit’s fiber slows down the body’s sugar metabolism.
 That way, you get a really sweet flavor, but the body doesn’t go into insulin-producing overdrive when you consume it.

 Read Labels to Beat Your Sugar Addiction

-I’ve picked cereals as one of my main examples for this article because it is a very popular food and the amount of sugar contained in most cereals is truly staggering.
-Many cereals on the market that have more than 50% sugar by weight, according to Time Magazine.
+I’ve picked cereals as one of my main examples for this article because they are a very popular food, and the amount of sugar contained in most cereals is truly staggering.
+Many cereals on the market have more than 50% sugar by weight, according to Time Magazine.
 No wonder everyone is trying to beat sugar addiction.

 The only way you will know for sure how much sugar is in a product is to read the ingredients list.
 If you are having a hard time finding a product with low sugar, make sure that it is not listed in the first 5 ingredients.